mendix/docs/content/howto/integration/consume-an-odata-service-developer-flow.md

 ## 7 Consuming from the Data Hub after Offline Modeling

-If you now want to connect to the same service that is published??? in the Data Hub Catalog then you can change the service metadata URL in the **Consumed_OData_Service** document under the **Metadata** tab and the default value for the **Service URL** for the **Constant** so that the connections can be made to the datasets for the service.
+If you now want to connect to the same service that is published??? (currently users have no way of finding this) ???in the Data Hub Catalog then you can change the service metadata URL in the **Consumed_OData_Service** document under the **Metadata** tab and the default value for the **Service URL** for the **Constant** so that the connections can be made to the datasets for the service.

 Alternatively, you can search for the published service in the **Data Hub Catalog** and recreate your model, and the assoicated documents will be automatically created when your drag the entities into your domain model with the relevant information.